-- · implementing and monitoring health and safety policies - · providing induction training on health and safety - · actively managing workplace injuries to ensure employees return to work as soon as possible - recording and monitoring workplace injuries and near misses to identify risk areas and implementing mitigating actions - · identifying workplace hazards and implementing appropriate safety procedures.
+- implementing and monitoring health and safety policies - providing induction training on health and safety - mitigating actions - identifying workplace hazards and implementing appropriate safety procedures.

 The Ministry is not exposed to any significant concentrations of insurance risk as work-related injuries, which generally the result of an isolated event to an individual employee.